we-make-websites/wmw-technical-test/README.md

 The `/src/sections/featured-collection.liquid` contains the necessary Liquid markup and content required for the design to function - but you are encouraged to add in your own custom HTML/Liquid to make your build work with the designs.

 ### Bonus
 The following instructions are not required for a successful submission.
-They are purely for us to better measure your eye for bringing a rather static design to life.
-Since they are not required, we still try to make the tasks as fun and useful for both parties.
+They are purely for us to better measure your eye for detail and bringing a static design to life.
+But even if the tasks are not required for submission, we still try to make the tasks as fun and useful for both parties.
 We will always provide feedback for the bonus tasks if we see room for improvement.

 - **User interactions**